New Jersey Internet Sales Tax

 The General Rule: Physical Presence in the State

-The current default rule throughout the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
-The physical-presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
-North Dakota, that addressed the obligations of mail-order businesses to collect sales tax on out-of-state sales; the decision has been extended to include online retailers.
-Generally speaking, a physical presence means such things as:
+The current default rule in the United States is that you must collect sales tax on Internet sales to customers in those states where your business has a “physical presence.”
+The physical presence rule is based on a 1992 United States Supreme Court decision, Quill Corp. v.
+North Dakota, that addressed the obligations of mail order businesses to collect sales tax on out-of-state sales.
+The decision has been extended to include online retailers.
+Generally speaking, physical presence means having:

 a warehouse in the state

 a store in the state

 an office in the state, or

 a sales representative in the state.